IvoSt98/fitness1/README.md

 ## Color
 * The project's primary color palette comprises black, white, and red, meticulously selected to evoke a sense of professionalism and dynamism.
-* The idea for the three different color scheme was taken from [Adobe Color](https://color.adobe.com/create/color-wheel)
+* The idea for the three different color schemes was taken from [Adobe Color](https://color.adobe.com/create/color-wheel)

 ## Typography
 * The chosen font, Black 900 in a sans-serif style, has been carefully selected to maintain consistency and improve readability across the entire project.